 - Bake Chocolate Cake as directed on page 84 of The Gluten-Free Almond Flour Cookbook; cool completely

-- Once cake is cooled, crumble into a big bowl, making sure there are no large pieces
+- Once cake is cooled, crumble into a large bowl, making sure there are no large pieces

-- Mix raspberry fruit spread into crumbled cake, using the back of a large metal spoon to thoroughly combine
+- Mix raspberry fruit spread into crumbled cake, using the back of a large wooden spoon to thoroughly combine

-- After rolling, place on a parchment lined plate and set aside
+- After rolling, place on a parchment paper lined plate and set aside

-- Paint dark chocolate into the candy mold, coating thickly
+- Paint dark chocolate into the candy mold, coating thickly, with a small paint brush

 - Place a rolled cake ball into each chocolate painted mold